yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

 sum' [] = 0
 sum' (x : xs) = x + sum' xs
 ```
-The length of a list is 0 if the list is empty, otherwise it is 1 more
+Similarly, the length of a list is 0 if the list is empty, otherwise it is 1 more
 than the length of its tail.

 ``` haskell